Siege of Jerusalem (1099)

 The siege of Jerusalem marked the successful end of the First Crusade, whose objective was the recovery of the city of Jerusalem and the Church of the Holy Sepulchre from Islamic control.
 The five-week siege began on 7 June 1099 and was carried out by the Christian forces of Western Europe mobilized by Pope Urban II after the Council of Clermont in 1095.
 The city had been out of Christian control since the Muslim conquest of the Levant in 637 and had been held for a century first by the Seljuk Turks and later by the Egyptian Fatimids.
-One of the root causes of the Crusades was the hindering of Christian pilgrimages to the Holy Land which began in the 4th century.
-A number of eyewitness accounts of the battle were recorded, including in the anonymous chronicle Gesta Francorum.
+One of the chief motivations for the Crusades had been the recent hindering of Christian pilgrimages to the Holy Land, impeding a tradition which had taken place since the fourth century.
+A number of eyewitness accounts of the battle are recorded, including the anonymous chronicle Gesta Francorum.

 After Jerusalem was captured on 15 July 1099, thousands of Muslims and Jews were massacred by Crusader soldiers.
 As the Crusaders secured control over the Temple Mount, revered as the site of the two destroyed Jewish Temples, they also seized Al-Aqsa Mosque and the Dome of the Rock and repurposed them as Christian shrines.
 Godfrey of Bouillon, prominent among the Crusader leadership, was elected as the first ruler of Jerusalem.

 Background

 Muslim conquest of the Levant

-At the Council of Piacenza in 1095, Pope Urban II received envoys from Byzantine emperor Alexios I Komnenos asking Latin Christians for assistance in liberating large parts of the Byzantine Empire from the Seljuks, who had conquered large parts of the region since 1070.
+At the Council of Piacenza in 1095, Pope Urban II received envoys from Byzantine emperor Alexios I Komnenos asking Latin Christians for assistance in liberating large parts of the Byzantine Empire from the Muslim Seljuks, who had conquered large parts of the region since 1070.
 Atsiz ibn Uwaq seized Jerusalem from the Fatimid Caliphate, making Christian pilgrimage to Jerusalem more difficult and suppressing a revolt in 1077 in a bloodbath.
-Responding to the call, Urban gave a sermon at the Council of Clermont in November 1095, which included a rousing call to arms for the conquest of the Holy Land and the return of the Church of the Holy Sepulchre in Jerusalem to Christian hands.
+Responding to the call, Urban gave a sermon at the Council of Clermont in November 1095, which included a rousing call to arms for the religious conquest of the Holy Land and the return of the Church of the Holy Sepulchre in Jerusalem to Christian hands and influence.
 His appeal marked the beginning of the Crusades, a religious war for God, in which he guaranteed participants a place in heaven.